EliAndrewC/l7r/rules/05-school_knacks.md

 **Ring:** varies

 When performing generic athletic tasks, roll extra dice equal to this knack.
 You may also use this knack to attack or parry.
-If you use it to attack, your TN is equal to 5 plus 10 times the defender's parry skill.
+If you use it to attack, your TN is increased by 5 times the defender's parry skill.
 If you use it to parry, then your TN is raised by 5 times the attack skill of the attacker.